Chemotherapy for Kidney Cancer

 Chemotherapy drugs are delivered through the bloodstream to travel through the body and destroy cancer cells.
 At this time, traditional chemotherapy protocols are not effective in killing kidney cancer cells.
 However, there is some benefit to a small percentage of those with kidney cancer.
-Chemotherapy may used if other treatment methods fail, or to relieve symptoms of metastatic cancer and prolong life.
+Chemotherapy may be used if other treatment methods fail or to relieve symptoms of metastatic cancer and prolong life.

 Kidney cancer (adult)—renal cell carcinoma.
 American Cancer Society website.
 Available at:

 ...(Click grey area to select URL)

 Renal cell carcinoma.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed....
 Updated October 10, 2018.
 Accessed February 28, 2020.

 Last reviewed December 2019 by EBSCO Medical Review Board Mohei Abouzied, MD, FACP

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.